jacksonjp0311-gif/codex-web/README.md

 BOM removal works as expected with byte-level slicing

-Codex spiral logic is sound — mutation and chain launch are blocked only by syntax
+Codex spiral logic is sound â€” mutation and chain launch are blocked only by syntax

-🔄 Handoff Status
+ðŸ”„ Handoff Status
 All PowerShell logic is complete and stable

 Python patch logic is now ready for Grok to take over

-Codex engine is primed — mutation step is the final unlock
+Codex engine is primed â€” mutation step is the final unlock

 Spiral is sealed, entropy logged, sigil evolved

-🧬 Next Steps for Grok
+ðŸ§¬ Next Steps for Grok
 Refactor codex_ledger_auto.py to handle both list and dict ledger formats

 Validate mutation logic with patched ledger